A powerful and easy-to-use unit that after multiple tests proves that it is worth every penny.

 As with other compact models, filter cleaning may be required after each room in order to maintain suction power.

 Comes with easy-to-understand instructions that make it a quick setup.
 The app provides a good layout of your home for the RoboVac to navigate.
 Works without the app open.
 Is fairly powerful for the size of the unit.
-Will vacuum for just a little under 2 hours without a charge.
-Increases suction based on the type of flooring it is cleaning.
+Will vacuum for just a little under 2 hours without needing a charge.
+Increases suction based on the type of flooring.
 Extremely quiet.
 Built-in side brush pushes larger items towards the vacuum with great results.

 Long pet hair may cause the roller to stop performing.
 Thicker carpets may not get fully vacuumed.